ABaboshin/DotNetCoreProfiler/samples/Readme.md

 cd .. && yarn samples:http
 ```

-This samples sends one outgoing http request and receives one incoming http request when calling `http://localhost:5000/api/sample`.
+This sample sends one outgoing http request and receives one incoming http request when calling `http://localhost:5000/api/sample`.

 Open `http://localhost:16686/search` to see the metrics.